-The fair value of Public Works Loan Board (PWLB) loans of £21.6m is based on new PWLB borrowing rates.
+The fair value of Public Works Loan Board (PWLB) loans of £29.6m is based on new PWLB borrowing rates.
 This fair value measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for new PWLB loans undertaken at the balance sheet date.
-The difference between the carrying value and the fair value measures the interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing PWLB rates.
+The difference between the carrying value and the fair value measures the additional interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing PWLB rates.

 The Authority also has the ability to prematurely repay its PWLB loans, however the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that would not be paid.
-The fair value of PWLB loans calculated using premature repayment rates is £24.6m.
-This fair value is £3.0m higher than that calculated using the PWLB new loans rates because the discount rate is lower and hence the premium payable would be higher.
+The fair value of PWLB loans calculated using premature repayment rates is £35.2m.
+This fair value is £5.6m higher than that calculated using the PWLB new loans rates because the discount rate is lower and hence the premium payable would be higher.

-There have been limited trades in the Lender Option Borrower Option (LOBO) market during the financial year ended 31 March 2023, so comparable market rates are not available.
-A proxy LOBO new loans rate has been derived by applying a margin of 90 basis points above the corresponding gilt rates.
-The fair value of the non-PWLB LOBO loan calculated using PWLB premature repayment rates as a market illustration is £4.8m.
-This fair value is £1.0m higher than that calculated using new loan rates (£3.8m) because the discount rate is lower and hence the premium payable would be higher.
+There have been limited trades in the Lender Option Borrower Option (LOBO) market during the financial year ended 31 March 2022, so comparable market rates are not available.
+A proxy LOBO new loans rate has been derived by applying a margin of 80 basis points above the corresponding gilt rates.
+The fair value of the non-PWLB LOBO loan calculated using PWLB premature repayment rates as a market illustration is £8.1m.
+This fair value is £2.0m higher than that calculated using new loan rates (£6.1m) because the discount rate is lower and hence the premium payable would be higher.

-31 March 2022 31 March 202
+31 Marcl h 2021 31 March 2022

 Carrying Fair Carrying Fair

 Amount Value Amount Value

 £000 £000 Financial Liabilities at £000 £000

 amortised cost

-(28,940) (29,581) - PWLB Loans (28,936) (21,585)
+(22,959) (26,193) - PWLB Loans (28,940) (29,581)

-(4,011) (6,102) - Other Loans (4,011) (3,833)
+(4,010) (6,847) - Other Loans (4,011) (6,102)

-The fair value of borrowings is lower than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest payable is lower than the prevailing rates at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31 March 2023) arising from a commitment to pay interest to lenders below current market rates.
+The fair value of borrowings is higher than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest payable is higher than the prevailing rates at the Balance Sheet date.
+This shows a notional future loss (based on economic conditions at 31 March 2022) arising from a commitment to pay interest to lenders above current market rates.

-31 March 2022 2022 31 March
+31 March 2021 31 March 2022

 Carrying Fair Carrying Fair

 Amount Value Amount Value

-£000 £000 - £000 £000
+£000 £000 £000 £000

 Investments held at

-2,061 2,061 amortised cost 3,116 3,116
+3,553 3,553 amortised cost 2,061 2,061

 Cash and cash equivalents

-7,687 7,687 held at amortised cost 8,231 8,231
+4,922 4,922 held at amortised cost 7,687 7,687